SteveMarshall/stevemarshall.github.io/cv.md

 2014</time>--<time datetime="2014-06-30">July 2014</time></span>
 {: .meta}

-Led infrastructure implementation for an industrial supply startup which ultimately ran out of investment.
+Led infrastructure architecture design and development for a startup trying to reinvent the industrial supply market.
+Unfortunately, the startup failed.

 ### Director of Design at [Expedia Affiliate Network](http://expediaaffiliate.com/)